 Many homeowners think that mortgage insurance is the same as life insurance, but they serve two very different purposes.

-- Life Insurance Benefits the Homeowner’s Family: A life insurance policy pays out to the policy holder’s beneficiaries, who can then use the funds as they see fit, including paying off a mortgage.
+- Life Insurance Benefits the Homeowner’s Family: A life insurance policy pays out to the policyholder’s beneficiaries, who can then use the funds as they see fit, including paying off a mortgage.

 - Flexibility and Payout Differences: Life insurance has more flexibility as the payout is not tied to a specific debt.
 Homeowners may prefer this option if they want their family to have financial choices beyond just paying off the mortgage.